crossfireup/study/unix/readme.md

     ALT + .
 Last argument of previous command
           !*   All arguments of previous command
     ^abc­^­def   Run previous command, replacing abc with def
+    ```

   * Process control:
+    ```
     Ctrl + C   Interrupt/Kill whatever you are running (SIGINT) Ctrl + l   Clear the screen
-  Ctrl + s   Stop output to the screen (for long running verbose commands)
-              Then use PgUp/PgDn for navigation
+    Ctrl + s   Stop output to the screen (for long running verbose commands) Then use PgUp/PgDn for navigation
     Ctrl + q   Allow output to the screen (if previously stopped using command above) Ctrl + D   Send an EOF marker, unless disabled by an option, this will close the current shell (EXIT) Ctrl + Z   Send the signal SIGTSTP to the current task, which suspends it.
                 To return to it later enter fg 'process name' (foreground).
+    ```

   * Emacs mode vs Vi Mode
+    ```
     All the above assume that bash is running in the default Emacs setting, if you prefer this can be switched to Vi shortcuts instead.

     Set Vi Mode in bash:

     $ set -o vi

     Set Emacs Mode in bash:

     $ set -o emacs
+    ```

+  - Substring Replacement
+    ```
+    # removal
+    ${string#substring}: Deletes shortest match of $substring from front of $string.
+    ${string##substring}: Deletes longest match of $substring from front of $string.

+    ${string%substring}: Deletes shortest match of $substring from back of $string.
+    ${string%%substring}: Deletes longest match of $substring from back of $string.

+    # replacement
+    ${string/substring/replacement} : Replace first match of $substring with $replacement
+    ${string//substring/replacement}: Replace all matches of $substring with $replacement

+    ${string/#substring/replacement}: If $substring matches front end of $string, substitute $replacement for $substring.
+    ${string/%substring/replacement}: If $substring matches back end of $string, substitute $replacement for $substring.
+    ```

 * vim
   - configure